Nine in a row: Falling at the tenth, 2020–21

 Initial signs were that the 2020–21 Scottish Premiership (played almost entirely in empty stadiums due to the pandemic) would be closely fought between the sides, with both sets of players under immense pressure and scrutiny to either achieve or prevent the tenth title.
 They both were unbeaten going into the first Old Firm fixture at Celtic Park, which ended in a convincing 2–0 Rangers win.
 It was the start of a very poor sequence for Celtic, with three draws in the next four league fixtures leaving them 13 points behind Rangers by early December, with their record-breaking hopes in jeopardy.
 Their cup-winning sequence was ended with another weak performance against Ross County, leading to a protest by hundreds of supporters outside their stadium despite a ban on groups congregating under Covid regulations.
 Already eliminated from the Champions League, they quickly lost all prospect of qualifying from their Europa League group, while the more consistent Rangers finished at the top of theirs to progress.
 The one consolation for Celtic was in the delayed 2019–20 Scottish Cup, in which they overcame Aberdeen then Hearts in a penalty shootout at Hampden Park to claim the 'quadruple treble'.

 Celtic had performed strongly in the previous Januarys while Rangers faltered, but the opposite occurred going into 2021: the second Old Firm match again went the way of the Ibrox side, albeit in a tight contest settled by an own goal.
 With the standard winter break cancelled, Celtic still decided to take a short trip to Dubai only for most of the squad to be forced to self-isolate on returning to Scotland under Covid regulations, and their makeshift team only took three points from four matches while Rangers kept winning to build up a huge 23-point lead by the end of the month.
 Lennon resigned from Celtic in February, and the title (the 55th in their history and the first since 2011) was secured for Gerrard's Rangers by early March, even before the often-pivotal third Old Firm fixture was played.
-With Rangers supporters unable to watch on from the stands or from pubs as normal (as had also been the case for Celtic's fans for the ninth title and Scottish Cup win), preventing their rivals from achieving the titles record and the return to prominence for their own club amidst the uniquely challenging circumstances of the previous decade led to outpourings of emotion – while the players celebrated inside the dressing room, fans gathered outside Ibrox and came together in their thousands (many with alcohol and pyrotechnics) at George Square in central Glasgow and elsewhere – despite the Covid congregation bans still being in place; the police were unable to disperse the exuberant crowd due to its numbers and some street furniture was damaged, resulting in tense exchanges between the club and the Scottish Government.
+With Rangers supporters unable to watch on from the stands or from pubs as normal, preventing their rivals from achieving the titles record, and the return to prominence for their own club amidst the uniquely challenging circumstances of the previous decade, there were outpourings of emotion; while the players celebrated inside the dressing room, fans gathered outside Ibrox and came together in their thousands (many with alcohol and pyrotechnics) at George Square in central Glasgow and elsewhere, despite bans on public gatherings still being in place.
+The police were unable to disperse the exuberant crowd due to its numbers and some street furniture was damaged, resulting in tense exchanges between the club and the Scottish Government.